 The "Google Play authentication is required" error is a surprisingly common problem on Android devices.
 It makes you realize just how much you rely on Google products for your smartphone activity, especially the Play Store.
 The good news is that it's a super easy problem to fix.
-Let us show you how to fix this Google Play authentification error in three easy steps.
+Let us show you how to fix this Google Play authentication error in three easy steps.
 Plus, we've added some of our readers' best suggestions.

 1. Simply remove your Google account

 The error may simply be a sign-in issue, which sometimes occurs when the Play Store is updated.
 The first trick is to go into your phone's main Settings menu and then Accounts and simply remove the Google account you have registered (the one that's getting the "authentication is required" message).
 Once you've done this, you can re-add the account and it should work just fine.
 However, you may need to do this step along with the second step below.

 2. Clear data from the Google Play Store

 To clear data from the Play Store, you need to go into Settings and then Applications and find the Google Play Store.
 Tap it and than select Clear data.
 (You can try just clearing the cache first, if you like, but clearing data will clear the cache as well).
 If the previous step didn't work for you, you may find that it does if you repeat it after carrying out this step.